Slackware: Hardware architectures

-On Mar 29th 2022 Slackware AArch64 was publicly relesased in -current (development) form with support for the RockPro64, Pinebook Pro and Raspberry Pi 3 & 4, with online installation documentation and video installation guides.
+On March 29, 2022 Slackware AArch64 was publicly released in -current (development) form with support for the RockPro64, Pinebook Pro and Raspberry Pi 3 & 4, with online installation documentation and video installation guides.
 Also the unofficial slarm64 project has a port for AArch64, and an additional port for riscv64 architecture.

-In March 2022 official development of the ARM 32bit port of Slackware ceased, with future development concentrated solely on the AArch64/ARM64 port.
-This was because the 32bit hardware was unable to keep pace with the development of Slackware and was inhibiting development, and the limitations of the hardware became a blocker to the adoption of the latest technologies.
-Additionally since most of the other mainstream distributions ceased support for 32bit ARM, some of the applications failed to build and were no longer supportable.
-There is however the unofficial Slackware port BonSlack that provide both soft (ARMv5) and hard float (ARMv7) ports for 32bit ARM, with development and updates (from 14.2) aligned with x86 port of Slackware.
-This project also provides ports for Aarch64 (ARM64), Alpha, HPPA (PA-RISC 1.1), LoongArch (64 bit), MIPS (32/64bit), OpenRISC, PowerPC (32/64bit), RISC-V (64bit), S/390x, SH-4, and UltraSPARC architectures.
+In March 2022 official development of the ARM 32-bit port of Slackware ceased, with future development concentrated solely on the AArch64/ARM64 port.
+This was because the 32-bit hardware was unable to keep pace with the development of Slackware and was inhibiting development, and the limitations of the hardware became a blocker to the adoption of the latest technologies.
+Additionally since most of the other mainstream distributions ceased support for 32-bit ARM, some of the applications failed to build and were no longer supportable.
+There is however the unofficial Slackware port BonSlack that provide both soft (ARMv5) and hard float (ARMv7) ports for 32-bit ARM, with development and updates (from 14.2) aligned with official Slackware.
+This project also provides ports for Aarch64 (ARM64), Alpha, HPPA (PA-RISC 1.1), LoongArch (64 bit), MIPS (32/64-bit), OpenRISC, PowerPC (32/64-bit), RISC-V (64-bit), S/390x, SH-4, SPARC (32/64-bit), and x86 (32-bit with 64-bit time_t) architectures.

-On Dec 21 2022, Slackware ARM 14.2 had its EOL (End of Life) declared as 1st March 2023.
+On December 21, 2022, Slackware ARM 14.2 had its EOL (End of Life) declared as 1 March 2023.

 Slackintosh is a port of Slackware Linux for the Macintosh New World ROM PowerPC architecture, used by Apple's Power Macintosh, PowerBook, iMac, iBook, and Xserve lines from 1994 until 2006.
 The last version of Slackintosh was 12.1, released on Jun 7, 2008.
 Slackintosh's website is still active and version 12.1 is available for download for those who have older PowerPC Macintosh computers.
 The project developers announced in February 2012 that development was frozen and 12.1 would be able to receive security patches for one month.

 The next month, it was announced that the stable release is frozen and won't receive any further updates unless someone else decides to take over.